indieprotocol/whitepaper/whitepaper.md

 In the genesis block of Indie Protocol a total of XXX,000,000,000.00000 IND will be allocated to the blockchain reserves (treasury).
 These IND can still be claimed by proving ownership of the corresponding private key.
 The IND token comes with a limited supply that is different from circulating (liquid) supply.

 A max supply of XXX,000,000,000.00000 IND has been put in place on the Blockchain.
 This can never change.
 The supply is set aside for future project funding and rewarding block producers, and is only accessible with approval by the IND holders through the worker system.
 This so called working budget is also often referred to as reserves.
 It is worth noting that revenues made from transactions fees are not shared with holders of IND but instead go back into the working budget to further allow future development.
 There is no reward for holding the core IND token in any way.

-## Working Budget
-The difference between max supply and circulating supply is called the Working Budget and has often in the past been referred to as the reserves.

-Indie Protocol has a daily budget to use for development.
-This budget has a hard-coded upper limit of Total funds in the working budget / 2924

-From this daily budget, block production as well as for project funding are made.
-Of course, the IND holders have the choice and need to approve IND tokens leaving the working budget.

 ## Block Producers
 Block production comes at a cost for running and maintaining equipment.
 Indie Protocol acknowledges this fact by rewarding block producers in core IND tokens per produced block.
 Depending on the valuation of IND, the committee can modify the amount of IND rewarded per block.
 As of Q1/2018, each block is rewarded with 1 IND.
 Those IND are taken from the working budget.